Jamagas/iOS_App_Modularisation_Starting_Point_Example/Foundation/Core/README.md

-# How to use ModuleCore
+# How to use Core

 ## Networking